 Followed by director Anthony Mann's "Winchester 73" starring James Stewart and the Stewart comedy about a giant invisible rabbit named "Harvey" both in 1950. !951 saw two motion pictures at opposite ends for types.
 The first was the musical drama "Meet Danny Wilson" starring Frank Sinatra and Shelley Winters.

 However, it was that second film that year that was of interested to Nathan H. Juran's fans.
 "THE STRANGE DOOR" starred Charles Laughton and Boris Karloff..
 The picture is described as a film noir thriller horror film.

-Nathan Juran's last motion picture as Art Director was a forgotten Universal Studio's Western called "The Untamed Frontier" in Janary 1952.
+Nathan Juran's last motion picture as Art Director was a forgotten Universal Studio's Western called "The Untamed Frontier" in January 1952.
 It starred Joseph Cotton, Shelley Winters and Scott Brady.
-Below Scott Brady talks to Lee Van Cleef in the picture.
-Also in small roles were Fess Parker and in his first movie David Janssen.
+Both Lee Van Cleef and Fess Parker had small roles and in his first movie was David Janssen.